-The significant growth in the contribution of the households segment to the Groups profits in the first quarter of 2007, compared with the contribution in the same period last year is due, on one hand, to the 213% increase in the contribution of the mortgages segment, mainly as a result of the exceptional provision for doubtful debts of NIS 54 million in the wake of application of the Supervisor of Bank's circular on the provision based on length of arrears in housing loans, and the segment's share of the provision for pension and severance pay from the voluntary retirement plan, which were included in the results of the first quarter of 2006.
-On the other hand, the segment's results in the first quarter of 2007 include a substantial part of the after-tax gain on the sale of the Group's provident fund activities, amounting to NIS 112 million.
+The significant growth in the contribution of the households segment to the Groups profits in the first half of 2007, compared with the contribution in the same period last year is due, on one hand, to the 47% increase in the contribution of the mortgages segment, mainly as a result of the exceptional provision for doubtful debts of NIS 54 million in the wake of application of the Supervisor of Bank's circular on the provision based on length of arrears in housing loans, and the segment's share of the provision for pension and severance pay from the voluntary retirement plan, which were included in the results of the first half of 2006.
+Excluding these effects, the contribution of the mortgages segment increased by 17.1%, mainly as a result of the considerable decrease in the provision for doubtful debts according to length of arrears.
+Profit from financial operations in the mortgages segment decreased in the second quarter of 2007 compared with the same quarter last year, due to the increase in the inter-segment financial margins allocated to it for the capital allocated to it, as a result of the falling interest rates.